TMUA Guides

 Welcome to Exams.Ninja’s 6-Month Preparation Timeline for the TMUA.

 The Test of Mathematics for University Admission (TMUA) is all about your maths skills, so there’s a lot of work to be done in the months preceding the exam.
-Join us, alongside an LSE graduate and TMUA expert, as we take you through the whole 6-month journey to ensuing your success in the TMUA.
+Join us, alongside an LSE graduate and TMUA expert, as we take you through the whole 6-month journey to ensuring your success in the TMUA.
 Let’s get started!

 May